VertigoRay/VertigoRay.github.io/_posts/2018-07-16-looping-through objects.md

 postal: 76203
 ```

-*This is all done with POSH 4.0; `ConvertTo-Json` and `ConvertFrom-Json` were introduced in POSH 3.0; I haven't tested POSH 3.0 or 5.0.*
+*This example was originally done with POSH 4.0; `ConvertTo-Json` and `ConvertFrom-Json` were introduced in POSH 3.0.
+I haven't tested POSH 3.0.
+I have tested in PowerShell 5.0 and 5.1; I got the same output.*

 **`ForEach-Object` example:**